CMS365-PTY-LTD/BlazoredLocation/README.md

 ![alt text](https://github.com/CMS365-PTY-LTD/BlazoredLocation/blob/main/BlazoredLocation/Screenshots/ios-user-confirmation.png?raw=true)

-**geolocation is being returned as null, possibly due to Simulator and I don't have physical device to test it.
+**geolocation is being returned as null, possibly due to Simulator I am using and I don't have physical device to test it.
 Please test and let me know.**